richafnu/Viva/Viva/glint/reports/driver-impact-report.md

 - Relative Opportunities are indicated by a **red dot**.

 > [!IMPORTANT]
 > - The S&Os section is hidden on a user's dashboard if there are less than two eligible items ranked.
-This happens when:
+This instance happens when:
 >   - There are insufficient results
 >   - All items have low or medium impact
 >   - A user is on a report filtered to only one item